 “The exhibition brings personal and collective stories of national minorities that talk about friendship, love, and dedication to our society, but also bring us closer to their personal experiences and life stories,” says the author of the exhibition, Aida Mia Alić.

 The Festival also included special events aimed to promote national minorities and their contribution to BiH society.
-As part of the programme,”Espresso with the Italians” and “The Trip to India” events were held at the History Museum of BiH.
+As part of the programme, ”Espresso with the Italians” and “The Trip to India” events were held at the Historical Museum of BiH.

-Representatives of the Italian national minority, Tihomir Knežiček and Zdravko Latal, shared unknown stories about this specific minority group, while Murisa Halilović, a representative of the Roma national minority, spoke about uniqueness of the Roma community in BiH and beyond.
+Representatives of the Italian national minority, Tihomir Knežiček, and Zdravko Latal, shared unknown stories about this specific minority group, while Murisa Halilović, a representative of the Roma national minority, spoke about the uniqueness of the Roma community in BiH and beyond.

-During the Festival, a special designed tour “The Sherlock of Sarajevo” allowed individuals to walk through different epochs of Sarajevo and learn about (in)visible heritage that belong to all of them.
+During the Festival, a special designed tour “The Sherlock of Sarajevo” allowed individuals to walk through different epochs of Sarajevo and learn about (in)visible heritage that belongs to all of them.

-The festival is part of the project “(In)Visible: Cultural Rights of National Minorities in BiH”, funded by the United States Government.
+The festival is part of the project “(In)Visible: Cultural Rights of National Minorities in BiH”, funded by the Government of the United States of America.
 The activities of this project were realized in cooperation with associations of national minorities from Tuzla, Banja Luka, Prnjavor, Gradiška, Sarajevo, Visoko and other cities, as well as various institutions dedicated to the preservation and protection of the cultural heritage of BiH.